alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/DishWashingCycle-v1.md

 ## References

   * The XML definition of the [DishWashingCycle interface](DishWashingCycle-v1.xml)
-  * The theory of operation of the HAE service framework [Theory of Operation](/org.alljoyn.SmartSpaces/theory-of-operation-v1.md)
+  * The theory of operation of the HAE service framework [Theory of Operation](/org.alljoyn.SmartSpaces/theory-of-operation-v1)
+  * The definition of the [RemoteControllability interface](RemoteControllability-v1)